dxdisrupt/rocket/Readme.md

 	![01017-DisconnectsConnected](images/01017-disconnectsconnected.png?raw=true "Disconnects Connected")

-1. You should now be able to push the pushbutton and hear the solenoid on the sprikler valve opening and closing (faintly).
+1. You should now be able to push the pushbutton and hear the solenoid on the sprinkler valve opening and closing (faintly).
 If you hold your hand on the solendoid while you repeatedly push the button, you should also be able to feel the solenoid opening and closing.

 1. Attach the **Bike Pump** (5) to the **Shrader Valve** (4).
 Again, ensure a good connection.